maxses/canhub/README.md

+# CANHub

-CANServer is an server-client apllication for distributing CAN messages via ethernet.
+CANHub is an server-client apllication/library for distributing CAN messages via ethernet.
-There is one central server application with optiona real CAN interface.
+There is one central server application with optional real CAN interface.

-Multiple clients can connect to server to send and receive CAN messages.
-Each client receives messages from other clients.
+Multiple clients can connect to the server to send and receive CAN messages.
+Each client also receives messages from other clients.

-Configure CAN
+# Configure CAN

-enable the service:
+Enable the service:
 $ systemctl enable systemd-networkd
 $ systemctl start systemd-networkd

-check configuration:
+Check configuration:
 $ ip -detail link show dev can0

 # Test